Jubilee (character): Wolverine and the X-Men

 Wolverine brings Jubilee to Professor Xavier at the X-Mansion, who welcomes the girl with open arms.
 She and Wolverine develop a close father-daughter relationship with one another.
 Due to this relationship, Jubilee is referred to as Wolverine's unofficial sidekick.

 Jubilee finds a home with the X-Men and joins the X-Men Blue Team.
 She aids her fellow mutants in battles against Omega Red, the Shi'ar Empire, Skrulls, and the Brood, among others.
-With the last three, she holds her own against many powerful entities, often being the vital factor in saving fellow X-Men and/or innocent civilians.
+With the last three, she holds her own against many powerful entities, often being the vital factor in saving fellow X-Men or innocent civilians.
 She forms close bonds with many of the team members, taking piggyback rides with Beast as she enjoys his leaping abilities.
 When Professor Xavier temporarily regains the use of his legs, she takes him rollerblading.
 She has the chance to talk about Wolverine with Shadowcat, who had been in her sidekick role before, and bonds with the younger Illyana Rasputin.
 Jubilee later mourns the loss of Illyana with the rest of the X-Men, especially Jean Grey.

 Alongside the X-Men, Jubilee is captured by Omega Red, Matsu'o Tsuryaba, and Fenris.
 She also fights Sabretooth during this encounter.
-Alongside Wolverine, she then clashes with Mojo (see Abcissa), and is arrested in Tokyo for speeding and driving without a license.
+Alongside Wolverine, she then clashes with Mojo (see Abscissa), and is arrested in Tokyo for speeding and driving without a license.
 There she meets Yukio, and teams with her against Cylla Markham.
 She aids the X-Men and Ghost Rider against the Brood.
 Jubilee then journeys with the X-Men to Mojoworld.

 During one adventure, Jubilee falls halfway through a time portal and witnesses the moment when hitmen arrived at her home to kill her parents.
 Knowing the names and faces of her parents' murderers for the first time, Jubilee sets out to kill them, but Wolverine talks her out of it.
 Shortly after, Wolverine leaves the X-Men.
 He does not give Jubilee the option to come with him, instead leaving her a note which repeatedly emphasizes that she should stick with Professor Xavier and not go out on her own again.
 Though she maintains her usual spunky demeanor in the ensuing weeks, the other X-Men notice that she feels somewhat abandoned by Wolverine's leaving.